Event and Conference Guidance

 Masking and other prevention measures

-- Children under the age of 12 are required to wear masks indoors.
+- It's also recommended that children under the age of 12 wear masks indoors.

-- Organizers should inform potential attendees of the mask policy and should have masks available for use by those who have not been vaccinated or others who wish to wear one.
+- Organizers should inform potential attendees of the mask recommendations and should have masks available for those who need them.

 - Masks may be removed while consuming food or beverages.